mdw-p/Django-News-Aggregator-Bias-Checker/README.md

       -> manage.py
 ```

-Commands to install:
+6. Commands to install:
 ```
 pip install -r requirements.txt
 ```
-Then, from the terminal:
+7. Then, from the terminal, install dependencies for NLTK (language processing):

 ```
 import nltk